fblupi/master_informatica-TVG/docs/questions1.md

 Respuesta

-**6.- MRI exploits the occurrence of hydrogen nucle in human tissue for image generation.
+**6.- MRI exploits the occurrence of hydrogen nucleus in human tissue for image generation.
 The MRI device measures two times that take into account the time between *phase* (the protons are misaligned in a magnetic field) and *dephase* (the protons realign with the magnetic field).
-Looking at the slides titled "Magnetic Resonance Imaging: T1 and T2", can you describe how to discriminate between different tissue types ausing the plots of the bottom?**
+Looking at the slides titled "Magnetic Resonance Imaging: T1 and T2", can you describe how to discriminate between different tissue types using the plots of the bottom?**

 Respuesta